redwoodjs/redwood/docs/docs/background-jobs.md

 - `wait`: number of seconds to wait before the job will run
 - `waitUntil`: a specific `Date` in the future to run at

+If you don't pass any options then the job will be defaulted to run as soon as possible, ie: `new Date()`

 ### Job Config